Ngāpuhi hapū feel rushed about settlement proposals

 “We have agreed in our small groups, that we need to come together as a unified force to fight for Whangārei.”

 This is because they are surrounded by the competing claims of Ngāti Whatua, Ngāti Wai and Ngāpuhi on their borders.
-Mira Morris explains how the mandate system the Crown uses affects her people:
+Mira Norris explains how the mandate system the Crown uses affects her people:

 “We had a Ngāti Whātua mandate.
 We have a Ngāpuhi mandate, and we have a Ngāti Wai mandate.”